IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

    - The last line `RUN` runs the `installUtility` command within the image to install additional features required to run the server as specified in `server.xml`.
 You can use the `RUN` command to run any command that is available within the image to customize the image itself.

 1. Run the build.
-Ensure you include `.` at the end of the command:
+Ensure you include `.` at the end of the command (the dot indicates using the file from the current directory):
     ```
     docker build -t app -f Containerfile .
     ```

-    The `-t` option tags the name of the image as `app`.
-The `-f` option specifies the name of the `Containerfile`.
-The build command runs the commands in `Containerfile` to build a new image called `app`.
+    - The `-t` option tags the name of the image as `app`.
+    - The `-f` option specifies the name of the `Containerfile`.
+    - The build command runs the commands in `Containerfile` to build a new image called `app`.

+    - docker build output:
     ```
     STEP 1: FROM ibmcom/websphere-liberty:kernel-java8-ibmjava-ubi
     STEP 2: COPY server.xml  /config